rockfireredmoon/iceee/Doc/SERVER_AND_CLUSTER_CONFIGURATION.md

 ## Editing The Files

-Nowyou have located the files, you can should use your favourite text editor to open and review them.
+Now you have located the files, you can should use your favourite text editor to open and review them.

 ### Cluster Configuration